kyma-project/kyma/docs/01-overview/ui/README.md

----
-title: What Are the UIs Available in Kyma?
+# What Are the UIs Available in Kyma?
----

 Kyma provides two interfaces that you can use for interactions: